Key Takeaways

 If someone close to you has BPD, here are some ways to care for yourself while maintaining the relationship:

 - Learn about BPD.
-Understanding the disorder helps reduce personalizing the behavior.
+Understanding the disorder helps you take the behavior less personally.

 - Set boundaries.
-Clear, respectful limits protect both parties from resentment and enmeshment.
+Clear, respectful limits protect both people from resentment and enmeshment.

 - Don’t try to be their therapist.
-Support is helpful, but treatment needs to come from professionals.
+Your support matters, but treatment needs to come from professionals.

 - Practice self-care.
 Caregiver fatigue is real.
 Therapy, support groups or time away can help.